kalaydzhyan/dark-matter-codes/README.md

 ## noise.py + main1.py

 Similar code, to test the signal-to-noise ratio dependence on the observation time.
 File **main1.py** added temporarily, to use a flat power spectrum of scalar waves, instead of quasi-monochromatic in **main.py**.

+## relativistic_test.ipynb + two_way.ipynb

+Jupyter data analysis files for one-way and two-way microwave links between a clock on ground and on-board of the International Space Station.
+The code extracts clock desynchronization from the pseudoranges and atmospheric delays and generates theoretical predictions derived from General Relativity.

+## batch_output.ipynb + batch_output.py

+Python files for automatic processing of the ISS clock data (all paths should be modified).